 Un caro saluto e alla prossima.
 YOU MAY NEED . . .
 The following are affiliate links.
-We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
+As An Amazon Associate I earn from qualifying purchases.

 This is the exact size Dutch Oven we use all the time.
 Its home is on our stove top.
 If we aren’t making soup we’re using it for some other dish.
 We’d be lost without it.
 We added some other items we used.

 Sheepshead (Fish) Chowder with Leeks, Fresh Dill and Lemon